 What is Spaced Repetition?

-Spaced repetition or distributed practice, as some people call it, is a learning approach which has been used for many years.
-The invention of mobile technology and apps has made it even more popular among learners nowadays.
-The technique involves taking information that you need to memorize and repeating it across increasing intervals.
+The invention of mobile learning technology and apps has made it even more popular among learners nowadays, and continues to drive better retention rates and learning results.
+The technique of spaced repetition involves taking information that you need to memorize and repeating it across increasing intervals.
 Information that is recalled easily appears at wider intervals, while information that a learner is struggling with gets shorter intervals.
 In a more detailed manner, let’s see how spaced repetition works.